Wednesday, October 30, 2024

 This show also includes these small sculptures:

 Wolniak has taken his lumpy shapes off the wall and made them sculptural objects.
 Now their value is entirely conceptual.
-These painted plaster casts are so realistic that indeed wild birds might peck at them ( remember Zeuxis of Heraclea? ) They may be humorous.- but their forms are as disposable as the overripe fruit they represent.
+These painted plaster casts are so realistic that indeed wild birds might peck at them ( remember Zeuxis of Heraclea? ) They are indeed humorous.- but their forms are as disposable as the overripe fruit they represent.
 I’m sure the janitorial staff had to be cautioned not to pitch them in the garbage.

 No comments: